 Exploration and extraction applications and peat operations are reviewed under the Public Lands Administration Regulation (PLAR).
-Application types include:
+Application types are:

 - Conservation Operation Reclamation Plan or CORP (formerly Conservation and Reclamation Business Plans or CRBP)